Decsika-tech/DevSecOps-Netflix/README.md

 This project demonstrates a complete DevSecOps pipeline for deploying a Netflix Clone application.
 It automates code integration, security scanning, containerization, deployment, and monitoring using modern DevOps tools.

 ## Features
--End-to-end DevSecOps CI/CD pipeline using Jenkins -Automated code integration with GitHub webhooks -Static code quality analysis using SonarQube -Dependency vulnerability scanning with NPM Audit and OWASP Dependency Check
+-End-to-end DevSecOps CI/CD pipeline using Jenkins.
+-Automated code integration with GitHub webhooks -Static code quality analysis using SonarQube -Dependency vulnerability scanning with NPM Audit and OWASP Dependency Check